BarbaraPruz/fetchit/README.md

 rake start

-On webpage, select status code you want to receive and if you want the app to explicitly call response.ok before processing response payload.  (see client/actions/test.js for fetch calls)
+On webpage, select status code you want to receive and if you want the app to explicitly call response.ok before processing response payload.
+You can also select an invalid route to see that behavior. (see client/actions/test.js for fetch calls)

 *Contributing